Tai-Hsien/Mesh_Labeler/README.md

  Press "c" to clean the current selection.
 Before you execute the change, please make sure the *active label* is what you plan to apply.
 The default *active label* is 0.
 You can change it through the spinBox under the Spline tab.
 When you satisfy the selection, press "e" to execute the change which will assign the value of *active label* on those selected cells.
 Please follow the colormap to assign/fix the label of each cell for the mesh.

 **Note that there are changes that Spline Method doesn't work well (e.g., the uncontinuous selected area).
-Based on my understanding, it's a potentional problem in VTK.
-However, it's still useful when selecting a large area, followed by manaully fixed with the right-click selection.
+Based on my understanding, it's a potentional problem in VTK and hard to fix by myself.
+However, it's still useful when selecting a large area, followed by manaully fixed with the right-click selection.**

 -   One-Way Swap Method: Change all cells with a specific label one-shot